DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-cloud.md

 ## Getting Started

-To start, initialize a client using the API key.
+To use the DVC Server SDK in your project, import the `DevCycle.SDK.Server.Cloud.Api` package and initialize with your DVC environment server key.

 ```csharp
 using System;